MEXICO BASS FISHING LAKES

 If you want to catch a 10-pound-plus bass, perhaps several lunkers that size, your best chance lies in planning a bass fishing trip to Mexico.
 Dozens of lakes built by our neighbors south of the border offer good fishing opportunities for huge Largemouths, thanks to its long growing season, plentiful forage & bass genes that produce "hawgs" reaching double-digit weights.

 The question is, "Which of many prime Mexican fishing waters currently offer the best chances for landing that bass of a lifetime?"
 Here are ten lakes you certainly should consider.

-This little hidden gem of a lake is less than an hour’s drive from Lake Aguamilpa.
-The owner of the lodge on Lake Aguamilpa is the sole outfitter for the private lake.
+This little hidden gem of a lake is about an hour's drive from Lake Aguamilpa.
+The owner of the lodge on Lake Aguamilpa is the sole outfitter for this private lake.
 It is filled with some giants.
 It has sat with little fishing pressure for almost 30 years; no one knows how it got stocked, but it did.
-Day trips to this lake are available with lunch served on-site.
-Anglers will fish from a boat with a guide and have the chance of catching a 15lb+ bass.
+Anglers fish from a fully-equipped bass boat with an experienced guide and have a good chance of catching a double-digit bass.
 It’s a rare opportunity to get to fish places like this anymore where there is very little pressure and no public bass boats.
-It’s actually the ultimate compliment to a four day fishing trip on Lake Aguamilpa, to spend 1/2 of your trip on this private bass lake and the other half catching 100's of bass from Lake Aguamilpa.
+Many anglers choose the ultimate compliment to a four day fishing trip on Lake Aguamilpa, to spend 1/2 of their trip on this private bass lake and the other half catching numerous bass on Lake Aguamilpa.

 Lake Comedero is approximately 100 miles northeast of Mazatlan.
 It is 34,000 acre feet at full pool, 300 ft. deep, 10 miles long, 996 feet at the narrowest point, which makes it twice the size of El Salto.